ZMINA took part in the presentation of the Shadow Report to the European Commission’s report on Ukraine | ZMINA Human Rights Centre

 A+ A-

-Coalition of civil society organisations presented a Shadow Report to Chapter 23 “Justice and Fundamental Rights” of the European Commission’s 2023 Report on Ukraine.
+A coalition of civil society organizations presented a Shadow Report to Chapter 23 “Justice and Fundamental Rights” of the European Commission’s 2023 Report on Ukraine.
 Experts provided 350 recommendations, some of which were prepared by ZMINA experts.
 This is the first report that Ukraine’s civil society sector has submitted to the European Commission since Ukraine became a candidate for membership in the European Union.
 The period assessed by the experts was from June 2023 to August 2024.

 Presentation of the Shadow Report to the European Commission’s report on Ukraine

-The coalition of civil society organisations: Agency for Legislative Initiatives, Transparency International Ukraine, Human Rights Centre ZMINA, Tomorrow’s Lawyer and Ukrainian Bar Association.
+The coalition of civil society organizations: Agency for Legislative Initiatives, Transparency International Ukraine, Human Rights Center ZMINA, Tomorrow’s Lawyer and Ukrainian Bar Association.

-Opening the presentation of the shadow report, the Head of Human Rights Centre ZMINA, Tetiana Pechonchyk, said: “One of the goals of Russia, which started the war against Ukraine, is to stop our European and Euro-Atlantic integration.
-And since we are on this track, it means that Russia has not achieved its goals.
+Opening the presentation of the shadow report, the Head of Human Rights Center ZMINA, Tetiana Pechonchyk, said: “One of the goals of Russia, which started the war against Ukraine, is to stop our European and Euro-Atlantic integration.
+And since we are on this track, it means that Russia has not achieved its goals.”

 It’s a very broad topic, several dozen different rights, ranging from freedom of speech, freedom of peaceful assembly, freedom of association, prevention of torture, ill-treatment, protection of various vulnerable groups, protection of children’s rights, protection of property rights.
 This is a huge range of topics.
-There is probably no single organisation in Ukraine that has expertise in all of these issues.
-We had a large coalition within this coalition.
-Experts from 12 organisations contributed to the drafting of the human rights section, and several dozen more provided their reviews, which we took into account during the preparation.
-I thank each and every one of them that we could do this together.
+There is probably no single organization in Ukraine that has expertise in all of these issues.
+We had a large coalition within this coalition to the drafting of the human rights section, and several dozen more provided their reviews, which we took into account during the preparation.
+I thank each and every one of them that we could do this together.”

 Tetiana Pechonchyk, ZMINA